Nynuphar/IDEAL-doc/docs/source/study.rst

 .. note:: The items detailed with "*****" are mandatory when creating a study.

+.. warning:: Avoid to use special characters (for example, *, $, &, etc) when creating a study acronym, as it can affect some features on IDEAL (for example the viewing of the Appointment Schedules) - this is a known issue which we are trying to fix.

 A test study named "Test01" was created here as an example, as shown below.